simple10/famous-inspector/README.md

-`chrome/*` is a list of files forked from https://chromium.googlesource.com/chromium/blink.git/+/master/Source/devtools/front_end/ to bootstrap the look and feel of the builtin web inspector.
+`chrome/*` is a list of files forked from https://chromium.googlesource.com/chromium/blink.git/+/master/Source/devtools/front_end/ to bootstrap the builtin web inspector.

 `App/InspectorOverlayPage.html` is an experimental threejs overlay for unity-like handles to allow you to transform matrices with your hands.
 Would be really easy in